Giuseppe-Della-Corte/IESTAC/README.md

 Supervisor: **Sara Stymne**

+## Links to Corpus Download
+A binary file containing the 60561 triplets of parallel English audio, English text, and Italian textual translation is available as a <a href="https://www.kaggle.com/giuseppedellacorte/stt-aligned-audiobooks-en-it/">Kaggle dataset</a>.
+The Kaggle dataset also contains two parallel texts for textual Machine Translation.

+Numpy arrays containing 40-MFCC features extracted from the audio segments and aligned with their English transcription and their Italian textual translations are available through <a href="https://drive.google.com/file/d/19bpKRnIGwZU1bbFURSNCbi95xO8-xdk-/view?usp=sharing">Google Drive.</a>

 ## Methodology
 To read in details the methodological approach, the experiments, and the evaluation of this corpus, please refer to <a href="https://www.diva-portal.org/smash/get/diva2:1440026/FULLTEXT01.pdf">Text and Speech Alignment Methods for Speech Translation Corpora Creation: Augmenting English LibriVox Recordings with Italian Textual Translations</a>.
 What it follows is a table that provides a quick glance at the tasks tackled and the technologies used.